cahirwpz/ghostown-electric-lifeforms/effects/game-of-life/satblit/README.md

 ## Prerequisites

+- OCaml and the `ocamlbuild` build system
-Any SAT-solver. `minisat` is a go to, but some more powerful ones might be required for more complex rulesets.
+- Any SAT-solver. `minisat` is a go to, but some more powerful ones might be required for more complex rulesets.

 ## Compiling